 I am excited to be participating in this chili blog hop with all these great bloggers.
 Americans are known for their chili, I cannot wait to try some of these recipes.
-Chili is such a versatile dish, winter in a steamy bowl like this recipe of summer on salad.
-This is my addition to the hop, you will see all the other wonderful recipe links at the bottom of this post.
+Chili is such a versatile dish, winter in a steamy bowl like this recipe or in summer on salad.
+This Halloween cauldron chili is my addition to the hop, all the other chili recipe are linked below my post.

-Chili is so quick, goes into a slow cooker and can be ready really quickly when families are busy getting ready for trick and treaters.
+Chili is so quick, goes into a slow cooker and can be ready really quickly when families are busy getting ready for trick and treating.

-We have a Halloween tradition at our house, I always make something rather mucky and give it a disgusting name.
+Every year on Halloween night I make some sort of casserole and give it a disgusting name.
 For Halloween this cornbread topped chili could become Ground Worm Stew, Cat Brain Mash, or Killer Leftover Pie.

-The funny part was they had to eat before they went out for treats.
-The kids were never really sure if serious faced Mom was serious or not.
-I loved it.
+When the boys were all home it was fun to do, as they had to eat before they went out for treats.
+The kids laughed but were never really sure what was actually in their dinner.
+I loved doing this.

 So now that my story telling is out of the way.
 We’d love to have you for dinner.